I believe in living life as holistically as possible. The different parts of our experiences meld into one amazing whole.

 Some of the symptoms of this chakra being blocked are guilt, avoidance of feelings, insecurity, jealousy, and fear of sex or childbirth.
 Physically, you may suffer from fertility problems, urinary issues, kidney disorders, and sexual dysfunction.

 To open this chakra, find ways to enjoy healthy joy in life.
 Spend time outside, around water, and allow yourself to treasure life as best you can.
 Because this chakra is feminine, as it’s settled directly over the womb in women and over the same area in men, accepting the feminine aspects of your personality will also help with the opening.

 Nurture yourself through caring for yourself with foods you like, giving yourself spa days, or otherwise spoiling yourself in a way that enhances your health.
 Dancing is also a great way of clearing it because when you let yourself feel the music and allow it to move you, you’re allowing the energy to flow.

 Finally, it’s essential that you let go of negative emotions like prolonged guilt, fear, and anger, all of which further block this chakra.

 As the name indicates, it’s located in the solar plexus region.
 The governing color for this chakra is yellow, and it dictates your sense of self.

-In order to open the chakra, you need to find ways of how to connect with yourself and how to love the person that you are.
+In order to open the chakra, you need to find ways to connect with yourself and love the person that you are.

-Some ways to do this is to clear out physical clutter in your home, work actively towards your personal goals, and write down past successes to reflect upon later.
+Some ways to do this are to clear out physical clutter in your home, work actively towards your personal goals, and write down past successes to reflect upon later.
 Doing a gentle dietary cleanse might help as well.
-By eating foods that are more pure in nature, you will be helping your physical stomach function better and clearing that chakra as well.
+By eating foods that are purer in nature, you will be helping your physical stomach function better and clearing that chakra as well.